Data Products » Restricted Data » Frequently Asked Questions

 Q: I am looking for data elements that are not included in the HRS public files.

 Is there a way to obtain this information as restricted data?

 A: Possibly, depending on the type of data sought and the resources entailed in making the data set available.
 Also there are certain data elements (names, telephone numbers, street addresses, etc.) that will never be released.
 Once again, contact HRS before you submit your proposal.

 Q: How will the restricted data files be delivered?

-Q: I want to work with HRS Restricted Data as an assistant to a researcher
+Q: I want to work with HRS Restricted Data as an assistant to a traditional license researcher.

 computer, but I do have access to a public computing facility.
 Can I qualify for access